-Physicians had trouble agreeing on a diagnosis for the disease, calling it cynanche, angina, canker, bladders, rattles, or throat distemper.
+Physicians had trouble agreeing on a diagnosis for the disease, calling it cynanche, angina, canker, bladders, rattles or throat distemper.
 Scarlet fever was also present during 1735, and children were dying of both.
 More commonly the illness was called "the strangling angel of children."

-In Newbury, Mass. people theorized that the disease was connected to an explosion in the population of caterpillars in the summer of 1735.
-The noxious caterpillars covered the roads and houses, they were capable of floating across streams and when carriages passed over them they crackled and the wheels grew slippery from crushing them.
-A prayer and sermon seemed to extinguish the caterpillars, but doubts persisted that they were also linked to the disease.
+In Newbury, Mass., people theorized that the disease was connected to an explosion in the population of caterpillars in the summer of 1735.
+The noxious caterpillars covered the roads and houses.
+They could even float across streams.
+They crackled when carriage wheels crushed them and caused the wheels to grow slippery.

-A second pamphlet, Early Piety Encouraged, tried to tamp down fears people had of catching the disease from sick neighbors or friends: Let me tell you, it is an inordinate and sinful Fear that you have of the Distemper, if it keep you from - going nigh your Neighbors, to tend up them, to watch with them, or in any other Respect to be helpful to them.
+A second pamphlet, Early Piety Encouraged, tried to tamp down fears of catching the disease from sick neighbors or friends: Let me tell you, it is an inordinate and sinful Fear that you have of the Distemper, if it keep you from going nigh your Neighbors, to tend up them, to watch with them, or in any other Respect to be helpful to them.

-The outbreak of 1735 that lasted until 1740 was probably not the first case of diphtheria in the New England colonies.
+The outbreak of 1735, which lasted until 1740, was probably not the first case of diphtheria in the New England colonies.
 But it was the most contagious.
-Residents of colonies where the disease was known to exist earlier, Massachusetts and Connecticut, suffered lower mortality rates as the population had some resistance to the disease.
+Residents of Massachusetts and Connecticut, where the throat distemper was known to exist earlier, suffered lower mortality rates as they had some resistance to the disease.

 Across New England some 5,000 people died of diphtheria between 1735 and 1740.
-More than 75 percent where children.
+More than 75 percent were children.
 Overall, it killed 22 of every 1,000 people.
 In New Hampshire, where it struck first and worst, 75 out of every 1,000 people died of it.